 Solute dispersion in porous media is usually modelled using Fick's law or fractional variations of the solute dispersion equation.
 The Fickian model, however, is known to exhibit a number of drawbacks, such as poor scaling properties.
 This is also true for its fractional counterparts, that perform with limited success when compared to experimental data sets.
-In [13], a high-quality experimental device is built in the form of periodic heterogeneities of length 15 cm.
-Placing up to 10 periods in series allows the scaling properties of the dispersion model to be analyzed.
-Besides providing a high quality experimental database, the results in [13] indicate that (i) previously identified scaling trends for the dispersion coefficient may easily be explained by experiment variability, (ii) there exists a linear transport model that allows the experimental behaviour to be reproduces at all scales, (iii) this model is not the advection-dispersion model (even fractional).
+In [46], a high-quality experimental device is built in the form of periodic heterogeneities (Model Heterogeneous Porous Medium) of length 15 cm.
+Placing up to 10 MHPM in series allows the scaling properties of the dispersion model to be analyzed.
+Besides providing a high quality experimental database, the results in [46] indicate that (i) previously identified scaling trends for the dispersion coefficient may easily be explained by experiment variability, (ii) there exists a linear transport model that allows the experimental behaviour to be reproduced at all scales, (iii) this model is not the advection-dispersion model (even fractional).
+More experiments have been performed this year with a different connexion between each MHPM.
+The benchmarking of various numerical models is currently under process; it includes classical models such as Advection-Diffusion, Mobile-Immobile, Multi Rate ... as well as a proposed Purely Advective Multi Region model.